 Obviously we don’t 100% drink distilled water.
 All our drinking water at home is, but when we go out for a meal we often order a drink and then this won’t be distilled.

-So we are not 100%, but maybe 90% at a guess as we do carry around our own bottled waters and Ben my husband takes it to work too.
+So we are not 100%, but maybe 90% at a guess as we do carry around our own bottled water and Ben my husband takes it to work too.

 Do your own research into distilled water to decide if it’s right for you (and don’t believe everything you read)

-If you simply Google for the benefits of distilled water or whether you should drink it then you’ll probably be scared off by the first article you see by Mercola which claims early death comes from drinking distilled water.
+If you simply Google for the benefits of distilled water or whether you should drink it then you’ll probably be scared off if you discover the article by Mercola which claims early death comes from drinking distilled water!!

 Quite a shocking headline, but I tried to find statistics on the number of people who have died from drinking distilled water and I couldn’t find any.